Build a Garden applications for Fall 2020 are now open! Apply here.

 What you will receive if you are selected:

-- A selection of 7 & 10 gallon garden bags or starting the fall of 2020 a 4 foot x 10 foot raised bed (~16 inches tall) constructed with pressure treated lumber.
-They will be filled with compost and soil and ready to plant.
+- A 4 foot x 10 foot raised bed (~16 inches tall) constructed with pressure treated lumber.
+They will be filled with compost and soil, with mulch placed on top for the upcoming winter season.

 - A growing guide to help you be successful with your garden